198808xc/OrganSegC2F/README.md

 #### 4.7 Oracle testing (optional) (requires: 4.6)

-NOTE: Without this step, you can also run the coarse-to-fine testing process.
+**NOTE**: Without this step, you can also run the coarse-to-fine testing process.
     This stage is still recommended, so that you can check the quality of the fine-scaled models.

 ###### 4.7.1 Check run.sh and set $ORACLE_TESTING_PLANE and $ORACLE_TESTING_GPU.